bespoken/bespoken-docs/end-to-end/guide.md

 * != Not equal to

 We use JSONPath to get values from the response, such as:
-`transcript`

-This will return the value: "My SSML Value" from the following JSON response:
+`transcript` or `card.title`.
+This will return "My SSML Value"  and "Card Title" from the following JSON response:
 ```json
 {
     "transcript": "My SSML value",